 If tree work was done recently, give the mother a chance to reclaim her baby as long as the baby is uninjured.
 Leave the baby at the tree base.
 Don't cover him with a blanket and don't put him in a deep box because the mother may not find him.
 The baby squirrel must remain within the immediate vicinity of where he fell.

 - If it's chilly outside, or if the baby isn't fully furred, he'll need a heat source, such as a hot water bottle or a chemical hand warmer.
 Place a piece of soft fabric between the animal and the heating device and check to make sure both stay warm.

 - Be sure to give the mother an entire day to retrieve her young.
 It may take her that long to find a new nest site.
 Do not feed the baby; you want his hunger cries to attract mom.
 Sometimes mother squirrels don't claim their young until just before dark.
-If the baby is not retrieved by dark, call your local animal control agency to help decide if the baby should be taken in overnight and a reunion attempted early the next day.
+If the baby is not retrieved by dark, call your local animal services agency to help decide if the baby should be taken in overnight and a reunion attempted early the next day.

 A Note About Flying Squirrels

 Flying squirrels are small squirrels (approximately 9 inches from nose to tail tip) who people rarely get the chance to see.
 They have bulgy, shiny black eyes, a flat tail, and a loose skin flap that extends from the foreleg to the hind leg.
 This flap allows the squirrels to glide through the air, or "fly."
 Flying squirrels commonly nest in abandoned woodpecker holes, tree cavities, birdhouses and attics.